boskodjokic/java_test_assignment/README.md

 2. To start the backend run `mvnw spring-boot:run` command (control + c will kill the application)
 3. Build the frontend: `cd src/frontend`, `yarn`. (install `yarn` and `node` if needed)
 4. To start the frontend go to `src/frontend` and run `yarn start`.
 It will run on `localhost:3000`.

+## Additional comments

+1. Tests can be run directly from IDE or from the terminal.
+You can also choose which browser could be used (if nothing is specified, Firefox is default).
+Specify the browser in command line path (-Dbrowser="browsername")